ppeerttu/instagram-clone/auth-service/README.md

 5. The `nodemon` package is currently using `ts-node` in order to run TypeScript and will restart the server whenever any code changes
     * This might require some fine-tuning later

+## Changing the proto interface

+Whenever you change the `.proto` files, run `sh scripts/protoc.sh` in order to re-generate proper JavaScript and type definitions for TypeScript.
+This enables full type support when programming the gRPC handlers.